Loyal Parliament

 The Loyal Parliament was the only Parliament of England of King James II, in theory continuing from May 1685 to July 1687, but in practice sitting during 1685 only.
 It gained its name because at the outset most of its members were loyal to the new king.
-The Whigs, who had previously resisted James's inheriting the throne, were outnumbered both in the Commons and in the Lords.
+The Whigs, who had previously resisted James's inheriting the throne, were outnumbered both in the Commons and in the Lords by Tories.

 In May 1685 the Parliament treated James generously in financial matters, but by November of the same year it had developed concerns about the direction he was taking, so he prevented it from meeting again.

 No other parliament was held by James before he fled the country on 18 December 1688 as a result of the Glorious Revolution.